 When the elf comes around the corner of the cabin, he has bare hands.
 And in the next shot, he's wearing his green gloves.
 See more »

-[about the inflatable tree]
+[seeing the family's new inflatable Christmas tree]

 See more »